Aldermen; application for inclusion in the list of nominees

 Aldermen are elected for a term of office of five years (current term of office: January 1, 2024 to December 31, 2028; next term of office: January 1, 2029 to December 31, 2033).

 Once the list of nominees has been drawn up and submitted to the relevant local court, the committee for the election of lay assessors elects the required number of main and substitute lay assessors for the next five years by a two-thirds majority.
 This number is determined by the president of the district court in such a way that each principal alderman is expected to be called to a maximum of 12 sitting days per year.
-Alternate lay judges, on the other hand, are only deployed if one or more principal lay judges are unavailable.
+Substitute lay judges, on the other hand, are only deployed if one or more principal lay judges are unavailable.

 The deadlines by which the municipalities or youth welfare offices accept applicants for the list of nominees vary.